Saturday, March 21, 2020, from 2:00 PM Downtown Québec City Celebrate the wearing of the green!

 The renowned Pipes and Drums quintet consisting of the police forces of Boston (Boston Police Gaelic Column), New York (Pipes & Drums of the New York Emerald Society), Chicago (Pipes and Drums of the Chicago Police Department), Toronto (the Toronto Fire Services Pipes and Drums) and Philadelphia (Philadelphia Police and Fire Pipes and Drums).
 The Défilé de la Saint-Patrick de Québec offers a unique opportunity to experience these five groups perform in the same parade.

-What’s more, we welcome the Québec City police force parade unit (Service de police de la Ville de Québec), the RCMP Pipes and Drums, the local 78th Fraser Highlanders – Fort St. Andrews and the Druméthiques of Québec City.
+What’s more, we welcome the Québec City police force parade unit (Service de police de la Ville de Québec), the RCMP Pipes, Drums and Dancers, the local 78th Fraser Highlanders – Fort St. Andrews, the Montréal Pipes and Drums, NCSM Montcalm, the Rouge & Or Drumline, the Titans, the Éclairs and the Druméthiques of Québec City.
+A total of 10 bands will take part in the parade this year!

 A colourful parade